 We provide a variety of types for use in different applications for various industries.
 These can include low speed, high torque applications and use in pumps, fans and for numerous other purposes.
 These cover production lines that require high volume throughput, crushers in quarries and conveyors in mines where operating conditions are harsh.

-Our Inline Gearboxes Provide Consistency & Reliability
+Our Inline Helical Gearbox Provides Consistency & Reliability

-In order to ensure that inline gearboxes throughout Australia will work consistently despite spikes in power and challenging conditions, all our models are manufactured to the highest standards from high quality materials that will withstand harsh treatment.
+In order to ensure that inline helical gearboxes throughout Australia will work consistently despite spikes in power and challenging conditions, all our models are manufactured to the highest standards from high quality materials that will withstand harsh treatment.
 We realise that dependability is key to the smooth operation of many processes so we build that in as a prime feature.

 That’s in common with all our products where reliability is of supreme importance.
 Companies generally need to keep everything running smoothly and our aim is to help them do this through the high quality of all our products.